Providing quality, affordable health carE

-CRNAs must obtain a Master's or Doctorate degree from a Nurse Anesthesia accredited program and pass a national CRNA certification examination.
+CRNAs must obtain a Master's or Doctoral degree from a Nurse Anesthesia accredited program and pass a national CRNA certification examination.
 CRNAs are licensed by the Ohio Board of Nursing as APRNs.
 They must practice in supervision with a physician, dentist, or podiatrist when providing direct patient care.
 When administering anesthesia, the CRNA must be in the immediate presence of the physician, dentist, or podiatrist, according to section 4723.01(M) of the Ohio Revised Code.

 Other important information to know:

 CRNAs must maintain ongoing national certification, to read more at NBCRNA - CLICK HERE -